pforge-ai/prompt-forge/CONTRIBUTING.md

 ## Code of Conduct

 We are committed to providing a friendly, safe, and welcoming environment for all participants.
-Please ensure you read and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) (TODO: Create CODE_OF_CONDUCT.md file, often based on the Contributor Covenant template).
+Please ensure you read and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Questions